 Processing Customer Data

 The UK has strict laws governing the protection of personal data, including the use of such data for direct marketing activities.
-In January 2021, the UK General Data Protection Regulation (GDPR) became enforceable, replacing the Data Protection Directive of 1995.
-The UK GDPR is the UK’s framework for data protection laws and includes significant changes for businesses and bodies that handle personal information.
-Individuals, organizations, and companies that are controllers or processors of personal data are impacted by GDPR.
+The UK General Data Protection Regulation (GDPR) is the current legal framework for data protection, although new legislation, including the Data Protection and Digital Information bill, is making its way through Parliament.
+The UK GDPR sets out guidelines on how businesses and bodies can handle personal information.
+Additionally, individuals, organizations, and companies that are controllers or processors of personal data are impacted by GDPR.

 Detailed information on GDPR for the EU is also available on the Trade.gov GDPR webpage.